-The topic of power options out there was endless.
-Therefore, let’s just focus on three (out of many available such as batteries) alternatives for car engines: The magnetic motor, the thorium engine and the algae biofuel.
+Let’s focus here on three alternatives for car engines (out of other possibilities such as batteries): The magnetic motor, the thorium engine and the algae biofuel.

 The Magnetic Motor

-But the magnetic motor challenges this notion and tells us that all you need is an arrangement of magnets (see video above: “how magnets work – the force of nature“) to put the motor in motion and generate electricity.
-And for many people, this seems to be breaking ‘the law of conservation of energy‘ making this concept very difficult to accept!
+But the magnetic motor challenges this notion and tells us that all you need is an arrangement of magnets to put the motor in motion and generate electricity.
+For many people, this seems to be breaking the law of conservation of energy and thus making this concept very difficult to accept!

 But again, all one needs to do is replace the magnets and the motor will be workable once again.
 There is some work that has been put into the type of magnets that can be used for such motors and Neodymium magnets have been claimed to offer the best results.